Information for International Students

 Below you will find steps to confirm your enrollment and prepare for your first year as a Husky!

-You can submit your enrollment deposit online through the myNortheastern admitted student portal.
-Your enrollment deposit will vary depending on the program which you were offered admission:
+You can submit your enrollment deposit online through your Application Status Check.
+Your enrollment deposit will vary depending on the program to which you were offered admission:

-- If you were offered admission through N.U.in, you will apply for your student visa through The N.U.in Program.
+- If you were offered admission through The N.U.in Program, you will apply for your student visa through The N.U.in Program.
 Further instructions will be provided by the program, or you can review the “Travel Information” provided for your specific site.

-International students have to submit a request for their Certificate of Eligibility for Nonimmigrant Student (F1) Status or Exchange Visitor (J-1) Status.
+International students must submit a request for their Certificate of Eligibility for Nonimmigrant Student (F1) Status.
 You will need the F student visa for academic or short-term English programs.
-You will need the J student visa for specific government- or university-sponsored educational exchange programs.

-- Between 24-48 hours after you pay for your enrollment deposit, you will be able to access myOGS – Northeastern’s online portal for international students – which you can access through your myNortheastern portal.
+- You will be able to access myOGS – Northeastern’s online portal for international students – to complete your I-20 request through your Application Status Check in the spring.

 - If you will study on the F student visa, you must request your initial Form I-20, or request to transfer your I-20 if you are already studying in the U.S.